 A wedding planner would normally contact and coordinate all of your vendors, such as caterer, cake designer, makeup artist, deejay, photographer, officiant and all of the other vendors necessary to create your dream wedding.
 An all-inclusive wedding venue can prove to be invaluable when planning with vendors, because they normally have a list of vendors that can give you special rates.

-Guest List and Selecting the Wedding Party
+Step 5: Create a Guest List and Select the Wedding Party

 Now you can begin creating a guest list.
 Once you have determined the exact number that fits into your plan, begin by adding the wedding party, close family, close friends, friends, and close colleagues in that order.
 Always begin with your inner circle of close relationships and then work outwards.
 Keep in mind that the guest count must be equally divided for the bride and the groom to invite their VIP’s.